 Based on the School

 Is the school truly worth it?
 Taking out loans to attend clown college is one thing (and not a bad thing, certainly, if this is what you want).
 Taking out loans to attend, say, Stanford might be a different story.
-So when determining an upper bound for the amount of loans you’d be willing to take out to attend, you might want to consider the college itself.
+So when determining an upper bound for the amount of loans you’d be willing to take out to attend, you might want to consider the college itself, since almost all college students need loans.

 An interesting resource may be the College Scorecard.
 Just look up your college, and it will tell you the median salary of alumni ten years after graduation.
 I, for example, attend the University of Rochester, so I might expect to make roughly $55,000 per year, ten years after college.
 A good rule of thumb, according to Forbes, is to take out less than what you expect to make in your first year.
 So, my upper bound–which is based on a number that is probably higher than what I’d make in my first year–would be around $13,750/year.